rupweb/jinda/README.md

 Sounds like everything is reinventing UNIX filters and forks.
 Here's another UNIX reinvention.

-I want a jar that can do everything everywhere.
+I want a jar that is very simple and can do everything everywhere.

+Client Actions (the filters): put, get, take, browse, listen Server Actions (the forks): auto discovery, auto copy (distribute), auto heal